jrmip/assets2025/README.md

 - Click on "Start" and wait.
 This might take up to a minute or two.
 - Once the loading finishes, configure your skimming and scanning modes:
   - Skimming: Starts right after you turn on vocalization, gives you an overview of the webpage.
-  - Scanning: Allows you to navigate through the webpage and get vocal feedback of
+  - Scanning: Allows you to get vocal feedback of the webpage's content as you navigate through it according to the strategy selected.
 - Use the Keyboard to enable the vocalization: `Ctrl + Alt + J` for Windows, `Cmd + ⌥ + J` for Mac.
 - Press `Ctrl` (`Cmd` for Mac) and Left Click to enter a zone, and the same with Right Click to exit.